 It produces several high-quality longboards for different styles of riding.
 This downhill longboard is not any exception.

 This board features a 7-ply hardwood maple deck (40” long), which is substantially stiff to deliver the best downhill riding experience.

 As it’s an open-wheel design that keeps the wheel away from touching the deck, you will get enough safety during the downhill riding.

 The wheels roll pretty smoothly and quickly.
 However, they are a bit ugly looking.

 Although it doesn’t feature any graphics, it still looks good to me.
 I like the all-black color.
 It seems more elegant to me compared to other graphics-oriented longboards.

 4. Atom Drop Deck Longboard for Downhill Review

-- It’s smooth, fast, hold up the speed for long without pushing, and stable at the same time.
+- It’s smooth, fast, holds up the speed for long without pushing, and stable at the same time.

 - Pushing and braking are quite comfortable with this board.

-- The drop-down shape makes it easy to place the feet comfortable with enough control.
+- The drop-down shape makes it easy to place the feet comfortably with enough control.
 It gives the required stability too.